UPPMAX/R-matlab-julia-HPC/docs/advanced/big_data_managers.md

 ??? example "How much memory do I get per core?"

     - Divide GB RAM of the booked node with number of cores.
     - Example: 128 GB node with 20 cores
         - ~6.4 GB per core

 ??? example "How much memory do I get with 5 cores?"

     - Multiply the RAM per core with number of allocated cores..
     - Example: 6.4 GB per core
         - ~32 GB

 ??? example "Do you remember how to allocate several cores?"

     - Slurm flag ``-n <number of cores>``

+!!! tip

     - Choose, if necessary a node with more RAM
     - See local HPC center documentation in how to do so!

 ## Cluster Managers